Quantum Leader Election: Abstract

 \section{Abstract}

 A group of $n$ individuals $A_{1},\ldots A_{n}$ who do not trust each other and are located far away from each other, want to select a leader.
 This is the leader election problem, a natural extension of the coin flipping problem to $n$ players.
-We want a protocol which will guarantee that an honest player will have at least $\frac{1}{n}-\epsilon$ chance of winning ($\forall\epsilon>0$), regardless of what the other players do (whether they are honest, cheating alone or in groups).
+We want a protocol which will guarantee that an honest player will have at least $\frac{1}{n}-\epsilon$ chance of winning\\ ($\forall\epsilon>0$), regardless of what the other players do (weather they are honest, cheating alone or in groups).
 It is known to be impossible classically.
-This work gives a simple algorithm that does it, based on the weak coin flipping protocol with arbitrarily small bias recently derived by Mochon \cite{mochon-2007}.
-The protocol is quite simple to achieve if the number of rounds is linear; We provide an improvement to logarithmic number of rounds.
+This work gives a simple algorithm that does it, based on the weak coin flipping protocol with arbitrarily small bias derived by Mochon \cite{mochon-2007} in 2007, and recently published and simplified in \cite{DoritAharonov2016}.
+A protocol with linear number of coin flipping rounds is quite simple to achieve; We further provide an improvement to logarithmic number of coin flipping rounds.
+This is a much improved journal version of a preprint posted in 2009; The first protocol with linear number of rounds, was achieved independently also by \cite{dice} around the same time.